eastmallingresearch/Metatranscriptomics_pipeline/README.md

 ```

 ### Adapter removal/quality filtering and contaminant filtering
-BBTools has good options for going all of this
+BBTools has good options for going all of this.
+SortMeRNA could also be used for rRNA filtering and it classifies more sequences as rRNA, but it is orders of magnitude slower.

-Adapter removal, removal of phix and rrna could be merged using the PIPELINE, but the below is more adaptable (BBDuk)
-Then, removal of human (or anything else) in a second step (BBMap)
+I've merged adapter removal, phix filtering and rRNA removal into a single operation using BBDuk (though it has to run multiple times, rather than a single passthrough).
+To modify any settings will require editing the mega_duk.sh script.
+Alternatively the three operations can be run seperately using bbduk (PIPELINE.sc -c bbduk)

 #### Adapter removal/phix/rRNA removal
 Runs all three of the options in "Filtering full options" shown at bottom